baratgabor/Unity3D-PerlinCameraShake/README.md

 Just a camera shake `MonoBehaviour` script that you can attach to a `Camera` as a component in Unity3D.
 I guess it can be ideal if you just need camera shake, and would rather not use the full Cinemachine package.

 ## Main feature: It's not crappy code
 - It doesn't do any polling.
+If you add 'trauma', it starts a coroutine that processes the trauma, and then exits.
-- Doesn't keep lerping indefinitely.
+- Doesn't keep 'lerping' indefinitely.
 - Generally only executes what is strictly necessary for the given settings, e.g.:
   - If  you set only rotational shaking, it won't bother calculating translation.
   - If you only ask for X axis translation, it won't calculate things for the other axes.